okhodjaev/okhodjaev.github.io/_posts/2026-05-18-the-manageability-question.md

 ---

 *Oybek Khodjaev — over 35 years of experience in banking, finance, public administration and business in Uzbekistan and the CIS.
-Author of the essay series "Beyond Control: The Theory of the Limits of AI Governance". [okhodjaev.com](https://okhodjaev.com)*
+Author of the unique essay series "Beyond Control: The Theory of the Limits of AI Governance". [okhodjaev.com](https://okhodjaev.com)*

 ---